humantorch/humantorch/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=humantorch" alt="humantorch" /> </p>

 - 🔭 Engineering Manager at [1Password](https://1password.com)
+- 💼 Join my Professional Network™ on [LinkedIn](https://www.linkedin.com/in/scottkosman/)
 - 📫 @humantorch on [Instagram](https://instagram.com/humantorch)
-- 😄 he/him
+- 😄 Pronouns: he/him
 - ⚡ Want to know more?
-Try `$npx humantorch` or have a glance at https://scottkosman.com.
+Try `$npx scottkosman` in your terminal of choice or have a glance at https://scottkosman.com.

 <!--
 **humantorch/humantorch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.